Parameter estimation for cellular automata: Cellular automaton method

 \subsection{Jumping rules for the CA model and related parameters}

-The jumping rules of our CA are designed in such a way that the phase \circlearound{1} is compacted, see Figure \ref{FIG:move} for an illustration.
-The jumping rules depend on the choice of the neighborhood, which in turn depends on a parameter $\sigma$, and the evaluation of the attractivity of new spots.
-Thereby, the parameter choice highly influences the self organization of the system and the pattern obtained, see also illustration in Figure~\ref{fig:domain_porosity_jumpParameter} and~\ref{fig:time_porosity_jumpParameter}.
+The jumping rules of our CA are designed \corr{such} that phase \circlearound{1} is compacted; see Figure \ref{FIG:move} for an illustration.
+The jumping rules depend on the choice of the neighborhood (see Figure~\ref{FIG:vnn}), which in turn depends on the jump parameter~$\sigma$ in some parameter set~$\Pi\subset\mathbb{N}$, and the evaluation of the attractivity of new spots.
+Thereby, the parameter choice highly influences the self-organization of the system and the pattern obtained; see also illustration in Figure~\ref{fig:domain_porosity_jumpParameter} and~\ref{fig:time_porosity_jumpParameter}.